Update on The Graph’s Permissionless Network

 Community Feedback on The Graph’s New Features

 Community feedback has already yielded specific, actionable suggestions for the protocol.
 For example, users have been vocal about the challenges created by subgraph upgrade costs on the permissionless network.
-That feedback has informed a new proposal to reduce the curation tax from 2.5% curation signal to 1% for subgraph developers that want to upgrade their subgraph on the network.
+That feedback has informed a to reduce the curation tax from 2.5% curation signal to 1% for subgraph developers that want to upgrade their subgraph on the network.
 It is important that there is a tax because each time a subgraph updates on the network, the Indexers need to compute intensive work to re-sync that subgraph.
 If you are a subgraph developer with interest in this topic, we encourage you to engage in this GIP.

 Front-running bots were another concern flagged by the community.
 Community members have put forth several ideas to preserve the utility of curation while protecting against this kind of extractive behavior.
-Potential solutions continue to be discussed at The Graph’s Core Devs meeting to gain perspective on feasibility, potential fruition and gain community support.
+Potential solutions continue to be discussed at The Graph’s to gain perspective on feasibility, potential fruition and gain community support.

 Early Momentum for the Permissionless Network